U.S. approves Gray Television, Raycom merger with divestitures

-WASHINGTON (Reuters) - The U.S. Justice Department said on Friday it would require Gray Television Inc (GTN.N) and privately held broadcaster Raycom Media Inc to divest broadcast stations in nine markets as a condition for their $3.6 billion merger.
+WASHINGTON, Dec 14 (Reuters) - The U.S. Justice Department said on Friday it would require Gray Television Inc and privately held broadcaster Raycom Media Inc to divest broadcast stations in nine markets as a condition for their $3.6 billion merger.

 “Without the required divestitures, Gray’s merger with Raycom threatens serious competitive harm to cable subscribers and small businesses,” Assistant Attorney General Makan Delrahim of the Justice Department’s Antitrust Division was quoted as saying in a statement.